loex345/Concentration/README.md

 # Next Steps
 - Add cards that are worth more points
-- dd a timer to end game after certain amount of time
+- Add a timer to end game after certain amount of time